Dental Fillings: What They Are and What They Are For

 Cavities develop when acids from bacteria in plaque damage the hard outer surfaces of teeth over time.
 If decay progresses far enough, the damaged tooth structure may need to be removed and restored.

 That is where a filling can come in.
 A filling does not make the tooth “new,” and it does not remove the need for daily prevention.
-It repairs an area that has already needed dental treatment.
+Teeth with fillings can develop new decay at their edges or elsewhere, and restorations can wear, chip, loosen, or fracture over time.

 If tooth pain is part of why the topic came up, see what tooth pain can mean for general context.